-Apparently, Switzerland is one of the most attractive European territories and allures millions of visitors per year mainly with its diverse landscape, prepossessing attractions, and astounding activities.
-This Central European country is home to the prestigious Alps, Zoo Basel, the Bärengraben (Berne Bear exhibit), the Rhine Falls, the Gotthard Base Tunnel, the ancient Swiss National Museum, the Zytglogge clock tower in Bern, the Kapellbrücke covered wooden chapel bridge in Luzern, the Eiger Mountain, the Berner Oberland region, the international finance city of Zürich, the Pilatus mountain, the luxury town of St. Moritz, and a wealth of others.
+Switzerland is one of the most attractive European territories and allures millions of visitors every year mainly with its diverse landscape, prepossessing attractions, and astounding activities.
+This Central European country is home to both manmade and natural attractions, including the Alps, Zoo Basel, Bärengraben (Berne Bear exhibit), the Rhine Falls, Gotthard Base Tunnel, the Swiss National Museum, the Zytglogge clock tower in Bern, the international finance city of Zürich, the Pilatus mountain, and a wealth of others.

-Besides, the country is well-known throughout the world for its numerous ski resorts, Swiss watches, money-related industries, hiking trails, resort villages, lakes, mountains, and chocolate.
+Besides, the country is well-known throughout the world for its numerous ski resorts, Swiss watches, money-related industries, hiking trails, and – of course – chocolate.
 When combined with its gambling industry, we have a splendid country.

 Gambling has quite a history in Switzerland.
 The first gambling activities took place as far back as the era of the Roman Empire.
 At the time, games of chance were generally illegal, with an exception during festive periods.
 The general ban was as a result of many problem gamblers in the country at the time, who would lose their entire fortune on games of chance.
 This illegal, but occasionally, the legal system continued until the Middle Ages.